-At Midwest Exteriors Plus, we take pride in our roofing installations.
+At Midwest Roofing, Siding & Windows, we take pride in our roofing installations.
 As summer storm season approaches, we would like to educate our neighbors about roofing scams used by a few roofers who bring a bad name to the industry.
 Roofing scammers often make big promises about your roof – but after receiving the check, they either disappear immediately or do sub-par work on your roof and then disappear.

 Four Worst Scams